pranjalsrajput/REST-API-using-Spring/README.md

-# Java REST in Spring
+# REST API using Spring

 A REST API is developed using spring framework.
 The API takes the input, and provides the results of task 1 and task 2.
 The two tasks are described below in details.
 The code and documentation for task 1 and task 2  is provided inside the `task` folder, whereas for task 3 it is provided in `task_algorithm03` folder.